AjWestfield/veo3-agent-v3/README.md

 ---

-**Note**: This is a working version with most features functional.
-Facebook video downloads are temporarily unavailable due to external dependencies.
+**Note**: This is a fully working version with all major features functional, including Facebook video downloads.